-41 With the trustee's consent, a member may make any contributions to the fund that the member decides to.
-With the member's and the participating employer' consent, contributions can be paid by deduction from wages or salary.
+42 With the trustee's consent, a member may make any contributions to the fund that the member decides to.
+With the member's and the employer-sponsor's consent, contributions can be paid by deduction from wages or salary.
 In that case, the member's employer must pay them to the fund in the way the trustee directs.